-On June 14, 2022, Philips issued a voluntary medical device recall for millions of its recalled CPAP and BiPAP machines, BiPAP devices, and sleep apnea machines.
-The Philips CPAP recall is due to two issues related to the polyester-based polyurethane (PE-PUR) sound abatement foam used in Philips Continuous and NonContinuous Ventilators.
+On June 14, 2021, Philips issued a voluntary medical device recall for millions of its recalled ventilator devices and sleep apnea machines.
+The recall is due to two issues related to the polyester-based polyurethane (PE-PUR) sound abatement foam used in Philips Continuous and NonContinuous Ventilators.

 First, the sound abatement foam may degrade into particles that may enter the device’s air pathway and be ingested or inhaled by the user.
 Second, the PE-PUR foam may emit certain chemicals that could be inhaled.